get543/muSicBot/README.md

 npm start
 ```

+> Note
-> Note: Cannot be hosted on cloud.
-You have to host it yourself
+> Cannot be hosted on cloud.
+You have to host it yourself.
+> If you are using a VPN or anything similar on your machine, it's going to return an error.
+Disabled it before you ran the bot.

 # ❌ Deleting Commands